wp-plugins/social-gallery-lite/readme.txt

 Epicplugins has acquired the Social Gallery suite of plugins and is driving forward the development.

-== What's NEW?! ==

-Version 3 of [Social Gallery Pro](http://www.socialgalleryplugin.com "Social Gallery Plugin") has been released with a load of new features
+Version 3 of [Social Gallery Pro](http://www.socialgalleryplugin.com) has been released with a load of new features

 *   Image tagging
 *   Face detection
 *   Improved functionality

 Along with our usual powerful